MicrosoftDocs/powerapps-docs/articles/add-gallery.md

 ![Text search box](./media/add-gallery/text-search-box.png)

-1. Select the **Gallery** control by clicking or tapping near the bottom of the that control.
+1. Select the **Gallery** control by clicking or tapping near the bottom of that control.

 1. On the **Advanced** tab, set the **[Items](controls/properties-core.md)** property of the **Gallery** control to this formula: